timfpark/ai-software-engineering/README.md

 Another common task in software engineering is to modernize an application.
 It is not uncommon to have legacy code in an organization that we want to migrate to a modern approach.

+In [app-modernization](./app-modernization/), two examples of this are captured here:

-In [app-modernization](./app-modernization/), we will show how we can use GitHub Copilot to help us migrate a very old legacy Motif X11 application to a modern React web application.
+- [Motif to React](./app-modernization/motif-to-react/): Using AI to help us migrate a very old legacy Motif X11 application to a modern React web application.
+- [COBOL to Java](./app-modernization/cobol-to-java/): Using AI to help us migrate a very old COBOL report generation application to Java.

 ## Code Creation